ED VoxPop is where we ask people different survey questions and get responses to conduct sort of a poll of our own.

 Would You Continue To Date Your Partner If They Tell You About A Past Sex Change, Midway Through Your Relationship?

-And following are the responses which we received:
+And following are the responses that we received:

 Read More: Is It Ok To Ask Transgenders To Get A Medical Certificate To Prove They’ve Undergone Surgery?